 - Keep pacing in mind as you read other writers’ work.
 Try reading critically.
 Pick up a couple of books—one that you know is fast-paced (like a thriller or mystery) and another you expect to take its time (like an epic saga or literary work.)
 Read them both with pacing in mind.
 Ask yourself how the author drove the story along so quickly in the fast-paced book.
 What narrative elements did he use?
 Ask yourself how the author held your attention as she took her time in the slower-paced book.
 What kept you from getting bored?

 Sentence structure can determine pacing in writing.
 Too many short sentences can make a story seem clipped and abrupt, which exhausts the reader.
 Too many long, complex sentences and your fiction becomes boring.
 AutoCrit helps you identify pacing problems on the sentence level.
-Try it for free!
+Try it now!

 How to handle pacing in fiction